mandolyte/discord-notebooklm/README.md

 ### Forum Style Channels

 Since each post in a forum is a thread, I have to obtain all the thread numbers for the forum and export them individually.

+*For NLM, there are just two forum style channels that I am doing: Bugs and Feature Requests.
+So the following only applies to these two channels.*

 Here are the steps:

 First, use the `get_active_threads.sh` script to obtain the active posts from all the channels.
 The output for this will be `input.txt`.